SaffiPeng17/calculater/README.md

 # Calculater

 *This is the first React-Native project to me.
-A simple calculator for practicing React-Native.*
+A simple calculator for learning React-Native.*

-*And the practiced notes is here: [React-Native Notes](https://saffipeng17.gitbooks.io/react-native-notes/content/).*
+*And the learning note is here: [React-Native Notes](https://saffipeng17.gitbooks.io/react-native-notes/content/).*